 - Lock all bags before handing them over at check-in at the airport.
 Keep all valuables in your hand luggage or money belt, including your passport and bank cards.

-- Make photocopies of important documents like tickets, insurance papers, passport and visa and keep them separate.
-It is also recommended to scan these documents and email a copy to yourself and somebody at home, along with your flight other travel details.
+- Make photocopies of important documents like tickets, insurance papers, passports and visas and keep them separate.
+It is also recommended to scan these documents and email a copy to yourself and somebody at home, along with your flight and other travel details.
 If you don’t have a scanner, you can leave photocopies with somebody at home.

 - Put your valuables in the safety deposit box of the hotel and make sure to take at least one bag that you can lock.